 Dr Donna Green - Broad area of vulnerability to climate impacts, resilience, climate justice, climate adaptation and mitigation options through changing domestic energy policy.
 Impacts on remote communities and indigenous Australians are of particular interest.

 Dr Melissa Hart - the impact of land-use, surface characteristics and anthropogenic activities on the climate of cities, quantification of the magnitude of the urban heat island (UHI), weather and climate sensitivity of energy consumption, air pollution meteorology, statistical climatology.

 Dr Katrin Meissner - Earth System Science, with special emphasis on abrupt climate change, as well as feedbacks and thresholds in the climate system.
-The role of the oceans in climate change/variability; Earth System Modelling (ocean, atmosphere, cryosphere, biosphere) addressing paleo- and future climate change.
-Paleoproxy data - model comparison, geophysical fluid dynamics.
+The role of oceans in climate change/variability; Earth System Modelling (ocean, land, atmosphere, cryosphere, biosphere) addressing past and future climate change.
+Geophysical fluid dynamics, biogeochemistry, palaeoproxy data - model comparison, isotope modelling.

 Prof. Andy Pitman - Land surface processes, global and regional modelling, projections of future mean and extreme climate, vegetation dynamics, carbon cycle, abrupt climate change, probabilistic projections of climate change.

 Dr Alex Sen Gupta - The effects of climate change and variability on ocean circulation, its physical characteristic and how this affects marine species; marine heat waves; IPCC model evaluation and climate projections; the effect of climate variability (e.g. ENSO, SAM, IOD) on regional climate variability and change.

 Prof. Steve Sherwood - Atmospheric physics and dynamics, cloud and convective processes, atmospheric aspects of climate change, climate feedbacks.